Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

     src_node.Input(in_data);
     ```

-## Get and Set the property of a node
+## Get and set the property of a node

-All elements in the pipeline have specific properties and can be manipulated to control the operation of a pipeline.
-To get and set the property value, you have to get the element node in the pipeline by calling `GetNormal()` method:
+All elements in the Pipeline have specific properties and can be manipulated to control the operation of a Pipeline.
+To get and set the property value, you have to get the element node in the Pipeline by calling `GetNormal()` method:

 ```csharp
 string desc = "videotestsrc name=vsrc is-live=true ! videoconvert ! videoscale name=vscale ! " +